 How to make Mizeria

 Well this is the easy part.
 Just thinly slice it all up, mix and serve.
 Some people like to use a mandolin slicer when cutting the cucumbers, but I think the slicer is just another thing to wash up afterwards.
-I cut the cucumbers in half lengthways, then thinly slice them.

 Can You Make Mizeria in Advance?